-Smaller tournaments may just cost around $100, while larger full weekend events can run up to $1,000.
-So make sure you get a good feel for which events you’ll be registering for so you have a solid estimate on total tournament fees for all of your teams well in advance.
+Small tournaments may just cost around $100, while larger, multi-day tournaments can run up to $1,000.
+So make sure you get a good feel for the number of tournaments you’ll be registering for so you have a solid estimate on total fees for all of your teams well in advance.

 It’s critical to have a website that players and parents can access to find information about your club, tryout dates, tournament schedules, and to register and make payments.
 A strong website can add major credibility to your new club, while a weak web presence can turn new participants away before you get the chance to meet them.

 Never set up a website before?
-No worries, it’s easier than ever to set up and maintain websites to promote your club (you can give Jersey Watch a shot here -> https://app.jerseywatch.com/org/sign_up)
+No worries, it’s easier than ever to set up and maintain websites to promote your club.
+Sign up for a free Jersey Watch account today.

 Teams need coaches, and you probably don’t have the time to coach all of the teams yourself.
 If you’re just starting out and you just have a few teams, try to get coaches on a volunteer basis instead of paying coaches up front, especially if you don’t have a large amount of player commitments yet.

 As you grow, paying a few experienced coaches can go a long way toward attracting new players to your club.
 The more experienced the coach, the more they’re going to cost, but their ability to draw more players to your club can be worth the price.

 Experienced coaches may request $5,000+ to coach a few of your teams and help run your club.
 First time coaches or students may volunteer or just ask for $50/week to help cover their expenses.
 You’ll also need to cover coaches travel costs and consider their time commitment for everything.